elsonidoq/fito/README.md

 * `as_operation` Decorator that turns any function into a subclass of `Operation`
 * `DataStore.autosaved`: Decorator to turn automatic caching on any function.
 Creates an operation out of the function and the data store is used for caching the results.
+* Both decorators can be used for functions, instance and class methods.

 A small example is worth
 ```
 from fito.data_store.file import FileDataStore
 ds = FileDataStore('test') # can be reeplaced by MongoHashMap

 @ds.cache()
 def f(x, y=1):
     print "executed"